tobento-ch/app-http/README.md

     protected const AREA_SLUG = 'private';

     // You may set a domain for the routing e.g. api.example.com
+    // In addition, you may the slug to an empty string,
+    // otherwise it gets appended e.g. api.example.com/slug
-    // If a domain is defined the slug will be ignored. protected const AREA_DOMAIN = '';
+    protected const AREA_DOMAIN = '';

     // You may set a migration to be installed on booting e.g Migration::class